-After praying at Erawan Shrine, I headed to the Grand Palace in Bangkok.
-And before entering the Grand Palace, I stepped into a small shrine called Lak Mueang, which is just around the corner.
-Inside the shrine, the floor was recessed and two golden pillars were erected in the center of the hall.
-These pillars are the deity of Lak Mueang.
+After paying my respects at the Erawan Shrine, which has become a part of my morning routine, I headed for the Royal Palace area.
+I decided to take a short detour before entering the Royal Palace in Bangkok and entered a small shrine called Lak Mueang.
+Inside the shrine, the floor is recessed, and two golden pillars are erected in the center.
+These pillars are the deities of Lak Mueang.

 Dec 2019 PEOPLE THAILAND | |